 Miniature Book Collection

-Miniature books are defined as those books under 4” (3” in some places) in height.
+Miniature books are defined as those books under 4” (3” in some places) for any dimension.
 Books in small sizes have been produced since antiquity, and continue to be produced to this day.
-They are all “real” books, with pages, printing, illustrations, etc. - just very small.
+They are all “real” books with pages, printing, illustrations, etc. - just very small.

-The Miniature Book Collection at UNT began with a group of miniature children’s books donated in the 1930’s by Mrs. Gustine Courson Weaver as part of her children’s book collection.
-When the Rare Book Room opened in 1981, these tiny tomes from Mrs. Weaver’s collection were displayed with other miniatures that had been acquired over the years.
+The Miniature Book Collection at UNT began with a group of miniature children’s books donated along with the Gustine Courson Weaver Children’s Book Collection in the 1930s.
+Originally, these tiny tomes from Mrs. Weaver’s collection were displayed with other miniatures that had been acquired over the years.
 By 2001, the Miniature Book Collection had grown to include over 600 volumes.
 As more and more attention was focused on the collection, more books were donated and select purchases helped to fill gaps in the collection.
-In July 2004, the 1,000th miniature was acquired.
-The collection now includes almost 3,000 items, and is one of the most popular collections with visitors.
+The Collection now includes almost 3,000 items, and is one of the most popular collections with visitors.

 Fine Press Miniatures

-Many important presses and their works are represented in the collection, including:
+Many important presses and their works are represented in the Miniature Books Collection, including:

 - Achille St. Onge